What is the perineum?

-The causes of perineal pain are varied, but fall into a few different categories:
+The causes of perineal pain are varied, but fall into two different categories:

-Typical symptoms include one or more of the following:
+Typical symptoms of perineum pain include one or more of the following:

 - Discomfort when sitting (many say that it feels like they are sitting on a golf ball), pain after bowel movements